skmonjur/Seerah/index.md

                            <li>The Prophet pbuh prayed to Allah for a sign</li>
                            <li>When he went back to his people, Tufayl's face was radiant</li>
                            <li>His people were reluctant to accept Islam, however his wife and father immediately became Muslim</li>
-                           <li>By the time he migragted to Madina about 70 to 80 families from his tribe had accepted Islam and they accompanied him on the journey to Madina</li>
+                           <li>By the time he migragted to Madinah about 70 to 80 families from his tribe had accepted Islam and they accompanied him on the journey to Madinah</li>
                         </ul>
                         <li>Dhimad Azdi</li>
                         <ul>